atomicwelding/sr-oven/sr-oven-server/SERVER.md

 # sr-oven-server

-This intends to be a minimalistic daemon manipulating the strontium oven.
+This intends to be a minimalistic and daemonic http server manipulating the strontium oven.
 It listens on local network and can be controlled using HTTP protocol.
 See the API.

 ## API